ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Some configuration files require IPv6 addresses to be "wrapped" in square brackets (``[ ]``).
 To accomplish that, you can use the ``ipwrap()`` filter.
-It will wrap all IPv6 addresses and leave any other strings intact
+It will wrap all IPv6 addresses and leave any other strings intact.

 .. code-block:: yaml+jinja